therlaup/UOHI-HPC/README.md

     <img src="images/infrastructure.png" width="80%"/>
 </p>

 The system currently has one compute node only, which is a Dell R7525.
-It is equiped as follows:
+It is equipped as follows:
 * Two AMD EPYC 7402 2.8GHz base (3.35GHz boost), 128M cache, 24 core/48 threads for a total of 48 cores/96 threads
 * 256 GB of DDR4-3200 memory
 * One 1.6TB NVMe U.2 drive